Vandivier/afterecon/content/2014-11-14-video-trailer-and-introduction-to-article-series-on-taliban-peace-talks-with-ted-shoebat.md

 ---
-title: Video Trailer and Introduction to Article Series on Taliban Peace Talks with Ted Shoebat
+title: "Video Trailer and Introduction to Article Series on Taliban Peace Talks with Ted Shoebat"
 date: 2014-11-14 16:08:14
 author: John Vandivier
 ---